-Fig. 2 shows the precipitation process of the experiment and the calculation.
-For the two dimensional calculation, the water level was overestimated comparing to the measured level.
+Fig. 2 shows the side view of the experiment and the calculated results.
+Because the calculation was performed in two dimensions, the water level was overestimated comparing to the measured level.
 The calculated penetration velocity of the particles was lower than the measured data.
+This mismatch was resulted from the fact that the calculation was performed in twodimension.
 However, the simulation re-created the jet breakup and penetration behavior observed in the experiment, and revealed the structural details of the jet breakup process, showing the jet surface and the leading edge instability and boundary stripping phenomena.